 Visiting Montreal

-If you’ll be visiting Quebec, you should consider the following hotels.
-Many are offering discounted rates which can save you money on your stay.
+If you’d like to visit Montreal, you should consider the following hotels.
+Many have discounted rates and you can book any of these for under $100 a night which can save you money on your stay.